Glacier National Park Vacation Guide: Tips for Families

 Hidden Lake Overlook

 Head to Logan Pass, the highest point in the park accessible by car, and stop by the visitor center.
-From there, take the Hidden Lake Overlook trail—a 2.7-mile round trip with a 540-foot elevation gain—for stunning views and likely a glimpse of mountain goats.
+From there, take the Hidden Lake Overlook trail—a 2.7-mile round trip with a 540-foot elevation gain—for stunning views of mountains and animals at Glacier National Park!
+You will likely see a glimpse, or more, of mountain goats.
+Many have seen bears feeding by the lake at times as well.
 While it's described as moderately challenging, most school-aged kids should be able to manage it at a slower pace.
 Depending on the season and how much snow fell the previous winter, you may still find snow on the trail.

 Hikes Near Lake McDonald: West Glacier National Park